-To accurately measure ROI in marketing plans and campaigns, you must have a consistent and realistic measure of return, and the only consistent and real measurements of return are financial targets.
+For accurate ROI measurement in marketing plans and campaigns, you must have a consistent and realistic measure of return, and the only consistent and real measurements of return are financial targets.
 Therefore, you must begin by stating your desired financial targets.

-You should also be able to state up front what your desired ROI is.
-Too frequently, marketers carry out activities and then wonder what those activities were worth.
-This is backwards—marketers should define their target ROI at the outset.
+You should also be able to state upfront what your desired marketing plan ROI is.
+Too frequently, marketers carry out activities and then wonder what the ROI of these marketing activities was worth.
+This is backward—marketers should define their target return on investment at the outset.

 If you know your financial targets and your ROI targets, it is simple to calculate your target marketing budget.
-Campaigns should then be devised to meet the financial target with the appropriately-sized budget.
+Campaigns should then be devised to meet the financial target with the appropriately sized marketing budget.

-This is not the typical approach to calculating Marketing ROI (MROI), to the detriment of the function.
+This is not the typical approach to calculating marketing plan ROI, to the detriment of the function.
 Marketers tend to measure what they can rather than what they should.
 Therefore, they tend to report on second-order metrics (impressions, views, likes, downloads, attendees) that are difficult to square with financial value.
 They also tend to measure at the wrong granularity.

 Ultimately what matters in marketing is whether the marketing efforts are generating financial value to the company.
 Any metric that is decoupled from financial value has an undesirable level of indirection.
 This is not to say that all metrics must be financial, but they must all be demonstrably connected to a measurable financial outcome.

-The more ROI can be grounded in financial targets, the better the team can communicate the value of marketing within and outside the team, the more credibility it will have in justifying its budget requests and explaining its results, and the easier it is to communicate the impacts of budget changes.
+The more ROI can be grounded in financial targets, the better the team can communicate the value of marketing within and outside the team, the more credibility it will have in justifying its budget requests and explaining its results, and the easier it is to communicate the impacts of changes to marketing budget management.
 This is achievable, but it may require looking at the deceptively simple ROI calculation in a new way.